-Coming up with ideas to keep kids busy this summer can feel like a job.
-Especially when parents have been doing it for months thanks to COVID-19 forcing schools to shut down early.
+Coming up with ideas to keep kids busy can feel like a job.
+Especially when parents have been doing it for months thanks to COVID-19.
 Luckily, the volunteer youth art program, Nimbus Haus, has stepped in with some easy, creative, hands on ways for kids to brainstorm, have fun and express themselves.

 1. Virtual Vacation Destination

 Imagine somewhere you’d like to go.
 It can be anywhere; the ocean, under the sea, the top of a mountain, the forest, a big city, an amusement park, the rainforest, even another planet.
 What kinds of things would you like to see and do in these places?
 What kind of food will you eat?
 What sounds will you hear?
 What will the air smell like?
 Get as detailed as you want to get.
 Look up pictures of this place, or places like it online and print out the pictures.
 Paint, draw, or tell a story about these places and specific things about these places.
 Post these pictures in a special place on the wall where your family can see them.

 2. Invent an Animal

 This imagination project involves creating an animal of your very own and painting it.
 Think about what this animal looks like.
 How tall is it?
 Does it have wings?
 Does it have claws?
 Where does it live?
 What does it eat?
 How long does it live?

 Who doesn’t love the Baby Yoda?
 Print out pictures of the Baby Yoda for reference and sketch and paint the Baby Yoda.
 For an extra challenge, draw Baby Yoda doing different things like skydiving, shopping at the supermarket, riding a merry-go-round, skateboarding, etc. Write a short story about the Baby Yoda’s adventures and draw pictures to go with it.

 4. Your Favorite Character